Juniper Publishers: Criticism

 Juniper Publishers was listed in Beall's List of potential predatory open-access publishers.
-The company has been criticized for sending out email spam to scientists, calling out for papers, and for publishing a paper which violates research integrity (missing conflict of interest statement, missing informed consent by patients, and plagiarism).
+The company has been criticized for sending out email spam to scientists, calling for papers, and for publishing at least one paper that violated research integrity (missing conflict of interest statement, missing informed consent by patients, and plagiarism).

 In 2020, two biologists published a non-sensical study in Juniper's Oceanography & Fisheries Open Access Journal, which amongst other included the claim that barn swallows and flying fish are sister lineages, thus demonstrating that the peer review promised by the publisher and paid by the customers was non-existent or deeply flawed.

 Keith Taber, Emeritus Professor of Science Education at the University of Cambridge, analysed several articles from an author named Rahul Hajare.
 These articles were characterized by "titles not reflecting the paper, abstracts that do not actually discuss the study, conflation of unrelated topics, nonsensical sentences that any editor or reviewer should ask to be revised/corrected, glaring inconsistencies, and citing only his own publications", and had been published in Juniper's journals Advanced Research in Gastroenterology & Hepatology, Trends in Technical & Scientific Research, Advances in Biotechnology & Microbiology, and Organic & Medicinal Chemistry International Journal.